jrehor/kcc/README.md

 x = x + 1
 ```

 Most programmers will readily agree that this expression makes perfect sense, but if you show it to a mathematician, be ready to hear "no, it isn't".
 And once you see why he didn't say "doesn't", and why he used a negative to begin with, you will also see why we assign values with `:` in k.
-The above expression looks nonsensical to a k programmer for *exactly* the same reason it is to a math guy, and k interpreter evaluates it to false.
-However, once you can produce a k expression where `x = x + 1` evaluates to **true**, please don't be a stranger, submit a pull request and say "hello".
+The above expression looks nonsensical to a k programmer for *exactly* the same reason it is to a math guy, and k interpreter evaluates it to **false**.
+However, you can produce a k expression where `x = x + 1` evaluates to **true**, and once you do, please don't be a stranger, submit a pull request and say "hello".

 The point is, k has a different perspective on a few other things as well, but it is not necessarily wrong.
 It can just as well be right, but in a different way, this short introduction invites you to look at those things that other way.
 And we hope they might also feel obvious and natural to you, like `x ≠ x + 1` just did.